Nature Facilitation Practicals & Preparing

 • Warm layers for the evening (fleeces etc.)

-• Outdoor shoes (if you have space, would be also great to bring wellies to explore the more boggy parts of the site that is only accessible in wellies)
+• Outdoor shoes (if you have space, it would be also great to bring wellies so that you can explore exciting areas like the beaver wetland!)

 • Hats (sun hat / woolly hat – depending on the weather)